 Further internal conflict examples: Pretty much every book!
 For more specific examples, though, see: Mrs Dalloway vs. self in Mrs Dalloway, Hamlet vs. self in Hamlet, Humbert Humbert vs. self in Lolita, Holden vs. self in The Catcher In The Rye, Pip vs. self in Great Expectations.

 The difference between internal versus external conflict

 When it’s done right, the interplay between internal and external conflict raises the quality of the story altogether.
-A character’s internal conflict adds complexity to the external conflict while the external conflict drives inner change.
+A character’s internal battle adds complexity to the external conflict while the external drives inner change.
 Otherwise, your character will simply be one-dimensional.

 Perhaps the best way to think about this is to look in the nearest mirror.
-What kind of internal conflict do you go through yourself?
+What kind of internal battle do you go through yourself?
 Doesn't it influence the struggles that you face externally?